 The Picture of a Functioning Alcoholic

-A person who is a closet alcoholic is an individual who appears to be very normal.
+A person who has a secret alcohol disorder is an individual who appears to be very normal.
 They look and act sober.
 They may be an attorney or work in a school.
-In nearly all cases, you won’t know this individual has an alcohol abuse problem until a significant event happens, such as a DUI, that makes them come face-to-face with their illness.
+In nearly all cases, you won’t know this individual has an alcohol abuse and alcoholism problem until a significant event happens, such as a DUI, that makes them come face-to-face with their illness.

-To be a functioning alcoholic, a person has to generally be in denial of their alcoholism and have developed a physical tolerance to it.
-A person who has a drink with friends after work each day is developing a higher tolerance for the substance, possibly leading to drinking more often or more heavily.
+To be a functioning alcoholic, a person has to generally be in denial of their heavy drinking and have developed a physical tolerance to it.
+A person who has a drink with friends after work each day is developing a higher tolerance for the substance, possibly leading to drinking problems like drinking more often or more heavily.
 When dependency occurs, it’s no longer about socializing but about getting a necessary fix just to function normally.
 Yet, with that higher tolerance level, many men and women like this don’t recognize their condition as a true addiction.

 Signs of a Functioning Alcoholic

 How do you know if the person you live with, work with or socialize with is a true closet drinker?
-A high-functioning alcoholic exhibits signs such as the following:
+A high-functioning alcoholic often shows red flags such as the following: